BlockableInc/wealth-e-contracts/Specifications.md

 - [x] test coverage complete

+## Presale Token Issuance

+Tokens are distributed to a timelock valut as each contribution takes place.
+Token are availalbe for withdrawl on or after Wednesday, November 21, 2018 12:00:00 AM GMT.

+- [ ] test coverage complete

 ## Token Issuance

 Tokens are distributed as each contribution takes place.
 However, tokens are to be manually locked until the completion of the full public sale.
 To be manually unlocked by owner.